eylulkadioglu/HeartOfNY/README.md

 </script>
 ```

 This code fetches data from the API hosted on the EC2 instance and displays it on the Squarespace page.
 Make sure to replace 'your api url' with the actual endpoint you are using.
+In order to prevent any cross site origin errors, serve both static and application page from the same domain.
+Also be sure that you are serving static pages using TLS.